 YearTerm 1Term 2Term 3Term 4Term 5Term 6

-Software and classification of programming languages.
-System, application and utility software.
+Software and classification of programming languages. system, application and utility software.
+We also have a close look at the functions of the operating system.

 12Data Representation - Sets and Bases, Floating Point Binary, Compression and Encryption.